modom-ofn/auth-portal/auth-portal/README.md

 ## 🧩 How it works (high level)

 1. User clicks **Sign in with Plex** → JS opens `https://app.plex.tv/auth#?...` in a popup.
+- If user is already logged on, redirect to home is automatic
 2. Plex redirects back to your app at `/auth/forward` inside the popup.
 3. Server exchanges PIN → gets Plex profile → checks if user is authorized on your Plex server.
-4. Stores profile in DB, issues signed cookie.
+4. Stores only authorized user's profile in DB
+5. Issues signed cookies with variable TTL (5m for unauthorized, 24h for authorized)
-5. Popup closes; opener navigates to:
+6. Popup closes; opener navigates to:
 - `/home` → Authorized
 - `/restricted` → logged in, but not authorized